Wlodarski/DR-Altimeter/README.md

 #### Some features

-- Predictions both produced in graphical and textual format;
+- Predictions both produced in graphical and text format;
 - Textual results can be automatically posted to a [Slack](https://slack.com) chat room, therefore to a smartphone;
 - Graphical User Interface (GUI) with zoom and pan functions, to export portions of the graph that interests you specifically
 - Fully configurable;